kinnara-digital-studio/kecak-workflow/docs/pluginsList_formatterTextfield.md

 Plugins formatter textfield are plugins that function to format the data that will be entered into the field in various formats, for example in the form of currency, date, etc.

-## How to use a plugins text field
+## How to use a plugins formatter text field

 1. Open Apps